surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/developer/cmdlet/creating-a-cmdlet-that-modifies-the-system.md

 account, or adding a row to a database table are all changes to the system that should be confirmed.
 In contrast, operations that read data or establish transient connections do not change the system and generally do not require confirmation.
-Confirmation is also not needed for actions whose effect is limited to inside the Windows PowerShell runtime, such as `set-variable`.
+Confirmation is also not needed for actions whose effect is limited to inside the Windows PowerShell runtime, such as `Set-Variable`.
 Cmdlets that might or might not make a persistent change should declare `SupportsShouldProcess` and call [System.Management.Automation.Cmdlet.ShouldProcess](/dotnet/api/System.Management.Automation.Cmdlet.ShouldProcess) only if they are about to make a persistent change.